schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

   - destFileName - name of the generated file
   - removeEmptyLines - if set, then empty lines will be removed before file is written

+### PlantUML
+  - printTags - if set to true then plantuml prints also tags to the diagrams

 ### Base generators
 * multifiles - creates multiple files from model and extra given template
   - includeExtTypes - also use external type to generate files